yokolet/new-note/_posts/2023-03-19-make-it-secure-graphql-by-rails.md

 ```

 The PostCreate class will have one line of addition.
-The resolve method will have authenticate! in its first line.
+The resolve method gets `authenticate!` in its first line.
 That's it.
 ```ruby
 # app/graphql/mutations/post_create.rb
 module Mutations